Miro0o/Docs-Notes/CS/🔑 CS_Core/🧬 Computer System/Computer Organization & Architecture/🧝🏻‍♀️ von Neumann Based Microarchitecture/Memory/Cache Memory (高速缓存).md

 ### How data is copied into cache
 Main memory and cache are both divided into the same size blocks (the size of these blocks varies).
 When a memory address is generated, cache is searched first to see if the required data at that address exists there.
-When the requested data is not found in cache, the entire main memory block in which the requested memory address resides is loaded into cache.
-As previously mentioned, this scheme is successful because of the principle of locality— if an address was just referenced, there is a good chance that addresses in the same general vicinity will soon be referenced as well.
-Therefore, one missed address often results in several found addresses.
+When the requested data is not found in cache, the entire main memory block in which the requested memory address resides is loaded into cache. ==As previously mentioned, this scheme is successful because of the principle of locality -- if an address was just referenced, there is a good chance that addresses in the same general vicinity will soon be referenced as well.== Therefore, one missed address often results in several found addresses.